 The Art Department sets regular homework tasks which intend to encourage independent skill development with research tasks often being set.
 Therefore, although students have Internet access at school it would also be useful if they had access to the Internet at home as well.

 If you require advice or further information about the Art curriculum at Idsall School, then please contact Mrs J Pugh on the following email: email@example.com

-Please click on the links below for the topics covered per half term in the different key stages at Idsall School.
+Please click on the plus sign for each 'Key Stage' below for links to PDF documents.
+These provide an overview to the subject and the topics covered per half term during that 'Key Stage' at Idsall School.